 For more information, see GIS Aerial Imagery.

-Background Image: Insert plot plans and blueprints as background images to trace objects into Vip3D.
+Background Image: Insert plot plans and blueprints as background images to trace objects.
 Using the Background Image feature, you may trace existing structures and hardscapes from a plot plan of your project.

 You may use printouts, sketches, blueprints, or any other graphic file as a background image.
 The image may be in the .bmp, .jpg, .png, .tga, or .tif graphic files formats.